 Painting the bottom of a standalone bookshelf in a striking accent color or pattern is an easy way to make your space pop.
 If there are multiple shelves, try different colors on the bottom of each shelf to add visual interest to an otherwise bland shelving unit.

-When designing built-in shelves from scratch, take advantage of areas that are sometimes overlooked to maximize your storage space.
+- When designing built-in shelves from scratch, take advantage of areas that are sometimes overlooked to maximize your storage space, such as door frames.

 - Combine built-in shelving with functioning steps to access the top of a bunkbed.